 The purpose of your website

 Before I can talk about the necessary elements of your website specifically, I need to address the purpose of a website.
-There are a number of essential elements that must b
+There are a number of essential elements that must be included.

 Gone are the days of your websites just being a digital brochure for your company.
 A website now has many jobs including: